bup/bup/Documentation/bup-prune-older.md

 :   when no smaller time scale --keep option applies, retain the
     oldest save for any year within the given period.

---keep ALL,DAILY,MONTHLY,YEARLY
-:   shorthand equivalent to specifying each of the related `--keep-*`
-    options for each period.
-If an underscore is specified for a period, then that time-scale will be unaffected by this argument.

 --wrt UTC_SECONDS
 :   when computing a keep period, place the most recent end of the
     range at UTC\_SECONDS, and any saves newer than this will be kept.